LordBao666/Java-Servlets-and-JSP-Murach/README.md

 .You can **DOWNLOAD** book applications and exercises from the official website  for **FREE**.
 Since the resources provided were implemented by NetBeans, I picked some projects and exported them to Intelli J IDEA.

 # Notes
 Nowadays, should we learn servlets and jsp?
 Are they outdated?
 If you have questions like these,you can check the links below
 - [Are servlets outdated?](https://www.quora.com/Are-servlets-outdated)
 - [Is jsp still used?](https://www.quora.com/Is-JSP-used-JSP-is-almost-unused-nowadays-but-Spring-Boot-is-very-popular-nowadays-and-it-uses-JS-Is-JSP-popular-or-not)

 In short, servlets are the solid foundation of web frameworks like spring, so they are never outdated.
 However, jsp is the oldest of the server-side rendered technologies, there are much better ones to replace.

 Therefore, **you need to grasp the concepts about servlets , and just know the very basic usage of jsp** (for the completeness of this book) .

 # More about the learning trip
 You can freely skip the chapter 10 -- how to use custom jsp tags.

 For those who are not familiar with MySQL, you can watch [MySQL Tutorial for Beginners ](https://www.youtube.com/watch?v=7S_tz1z_5bA) as the supplement of chapter 11 -- how to use a MySQL database.

+Chapter 12 is about How to use JDBC to work with a database. **JDBC** is a java API that specifies how to interact with the database, and different database vendors like mysql and oracle have their  own implementations.
+JDBC works on a low level, so it might be hard to use.
+However, due to the fact that many ORM frameworks are built on JDBC, it is better to know how JDBC works.
+Besides JDBC, another topic in the chapter is **connection pooling**,  the advent of which adds much convenience and efficiency to manipulating the database.
+Connection pooling is a technique to manage connections between the web server and database system, many companies have developed different products like C3P0 and druid.
+For more about JDBC, ORM Frameworks, Connection pooling, you can check  [Java and Database](https://www.marcobehler.com/guides/java-databases).